 Future of Cloud POS

-As your business increasingly blends online and in-store transactions, you may rely on cloud services to support faster, more agile POS services.
-A growing number of POS systems use integrated cloud solutions, as server-based on-premises software gives way to progressive web applications that operate like those on your smartphone.
+As businesses increasingly blend online and in-store transactions, they will likely rely on cloud services to support faster, more agile POS services.
+A growing number of POS systems use integrated cloud solutions as server-based, on-premises software gives way to progressive web applications that operate like those on your smartphone.

 Depending on your devices and requirements, computing may take place either in the cloud or on the device itself.
-If your in-store devices are thin clients, for instance, then you may choose to use cloud services or an in-house server.
+If in-store devices are thin clients, for instance, then businesses may choose to use cloud services or an in-house server.
 But for advanced technologies, like computer vision and artificial intelligence, sending large amounts of data to the cloud can be costly.
-Instead, you may look to edge devices to collect and analyze critical data to run your business in real time.
+Instead, businesses may look to edge devices to collect and analyze critical data needed to run the business in near-real time.

 Further, Intel-powered 5G networks can enable an omnichannel retail revolution, seamlessly integrating physical and digital experiences to engage shoppers and reduce costs for retailers.